 Information helps describe the world around us, whether in the present moment or perceptions about the past or future.
 It tells us how the world is.
-It tells us the “what”.
-Being able to find out that “what” is the easy part, most of time.
-There are many ways to acquire information, or as we often refer to it…data.
-However, data or information for information’s sake isn’t worth a whole lot if you stop there.
-Information only becomes intelligence when you start to add context and some actual analysis around the data (note: SightX is a tool for just that sort of thing!).
+It tells us the what.
+Being able to find out that what is often the easy part.
+There are many ways to acquire it.
+However, information for information’s sake isn’t worth a whole lot if you stop there.
+Information only becomes intelligence when you start to add context and some actual analysis around it all.

-Intelligence guides, predicts and advises.
-It is the capacity to use information in order to solve problems.
-It can tell us the “why”.
-Arguably, finding out the “why” is most often the toughest part.
-Intelligence not only helps to understand why things are the way they are, but also, and just as importantly, helps to guide decisions that enact effective change.
-Notice I didn’t just say enact change.
+Intelligence guides, predicts, and advises.
+It is the capacity to use the information you've collected to solve problems.
+It can tell us the why.
+Arguably, finding out the why is often the toughest part.
+Intelligence not only helps us understand why things are the way they are, but it also helps to guide decisions that enact effective change.
+The keyword being effective.

-Decision makers can and certainly do enact change just from information alone.
-But intelligence driven decisions allow you to have more confidence in what the outcome is likely to be, e.g. effective change.
-When an organization is making any type of decision, time and money are always at play.
+Decision-makers can (and certainly do) enact change just from information alone.
+But intelligence-driven decisions allow you to have more confidence in what the outcome is likely to be, e.g. effective change.
+When an organization is making any type of a decision, time and money are always at play.
 Being confident in those decisions should be a top priority.

-At SightX, we set out to do one thing that is having a major impact on each organization that we partner with.
-We provide a virtual data scientist that helps analyze the deluge of information you are gathering so you can gain the intelligence needed to make effective decisions.
+At SightX, we set out to do one thing- have a major impact on each organization that we partner with.
+We provide a virtual data scientist that helps analyze the deluge of data you are gathering so you can gain the intelligence needed to make effective decisions.

-As we highlighted in a previous post, we know that the majority of analysts’ time goes to cleaning and organizing data.
-We are making sure that all of that time, in some cases up to 80% of working hours, is now spent on actual analysis.
-SightX is a perfect complimentary tool for any such engagement and type of data.
+We understand that the majority of analysts’ time goes to cleaning and organizing data.
+We are making sure that all of your time- in some cases up to 80% of working hours- is now spent on actual analysis.

-Intelligence, not information, is what you need to better understand the people, customers, employees, that you’re engaging with.
-In today’s world, the most powerful organizations are the ones that combine the best human levels of intelligence, emotional insight and ability to handle uncertainty with software that automates the busy work.
+Intelligence, not information, is what you need to better understand the people, customers, or employees that you’re engaging with.
+In today’s world, the most powerful organizations are the ones that combine the best human levels of intelligence, emotional insight, and ability to handle uncertainty with software that automates busy work.